Volue-Public/energy-mesh-python/_sources/mesh_client.rst.txt

     )

-Another example of connection with `grpc_max_receive_message_length` argument is in `run_simulation.py`.

 .. note::
     gRPC outbound message size is not limited by default.

-This might be useful when e.g.: running long simulations with `return_datasets` enabled.
-In such cases the dataset size might exceed the 4MB limit and a `RESOURCE_EXHAUSTED` status code would be returned.

-However, in other cases like reading time series data, we suggest reading the data in chunks.
+In normal usage this setting does not need to be changed.
+For cases such as reading time series data, we suggest reading the data in chunks.
 E.g.: instead of reading 50 years of hourly time series data in a single request, the user should request several read operations with shorter read intervals.

 The same is true for writing data, like time series data.
 Here however, it is not a suggestion, but a must.
 Mesh server gRPC inbound message size is not